 I already have a degree already – do I have to take the ACT?

-Is the UAB/JSCC Joint Program option available on all campuses every semester?
+Is the UAB/JSCC Joint Enrollment option available on all campuses every semester?

 No. At this time, Joint Program students are only admitted on the Jefferson Campus for fall and spring.